Highest price of top Kenya tea grade rises at auction

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-NAIROBI, July 15 The highest price for top-grade Kenyan tea rose at this week's sale to $3.64 per kg from $3.30 per kg last week, Tea Brokers East Africa said on Tuesday.
+NAIROBI, July 9 The highest price for top-grade Kenyan tea rose slightly at this week's sale to $3.30 per kg from $3.12 per kg last week, Tea Brokers East Africa said.
 Kenya is the world's leading exporter of black tea and the crop is a major foreign exchange earner for the country's economy, together with horticultural products and tourism.
-Best Broken Pekoe Ones (BP1s) TEABP1-BEST-KE fetched $2.42-$3.64 per kg from $2.22-$3.30 per kg last week.
-Best Brighter Pekoe Fanning Ones (PF1s) TEAPF1-BEST-KE sold at $2.56-$2.92 per kg compared with $2.28-$2.68 per kg last week.
+Best Broken Pekoe Ones (BP1s) TEABP1-BEST-KE fetched $2.22-$3.30 per kg from $2.15-$3.12 per kg last week.
+Best Brighter Pekoe Fanning Ones (PF1s) TEAPF1-BEST-KE sold at $2.28-$2.68 per kg compared with $2.26-$2.70 per kg last week.
 Most of the tea offered at the Mombasa auction is from Kenya, but tea from Uganda, Tanzania, Rwanda, Burundi and other regional producers is also sold.
-Tea Brokers said in its report buyers from Pakistan were dominant while Egyptian, Aghanistan and Sudanese buyers also lent support.
-(Reporting by Drazen Jorgic, editing by David Evans)
+Tea Brokers said in its report late on Tuesday buyers from Pakistan, Yemen, Afghanistan, Kazakhstan, Egypt, Sudan and the United Kingdom bought more tea than last week.
+(Reporting by George Obulutsa; editing by Keiron Henderson)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)